The Troubles in Ulster (1920–1922): Belfast's Bloody Sunday

 On 9 July 1921, a ceasefire (or truce) was agreed between representatives of the Irish Republic and the British government, to begin at noon on 11 July.
 Many Loyalists condemned the truce as a 'sell-out' to Republicans.
 While violence may have ceased in the south of Ireland, the birth of Northern Ireland in 1921 saw another wave of intense sectarian violence in Belfast.
-This period of time saw the highest number of casualties since the Shipyard Clearances of the pervious summer.Hours before the ceasefire was to begin, police launched a raid against Republicans in west Belfast.
-The IRA ambushed them on Raglan Street, killing an officer and wounding others.
+This period of time saw the highest number of casualties since the Shipyard Clearances of the previous summer.
+Hours before the ceasefire was to begin, police launched a raid against Republicans in west Belfast.
+The IRA ambushed them on Raglan Street, killing an officer (Constable Thomas Conlon) and wounding others.
 This sparked a day of violence known as Belfast's Bloody Sunday.
 Protestant loyalists attacked Catholic neighbourhoods in west Belfast, burning over 150 Catholic homes and businesses.
-This led to sectarian clashes, and gun battles between police and Catholic nationalists.
-While the IRA was involved in some of the fighting, a rival Irish nationalist group, the Hibernians, were mainly involved on the Catholic side.
+This led to sectarian clashes and gun battles between police and Catholic nationalists.
+While the IRA was involved in some of the fighting, another Irish nationalist group, the Hibernians were involved on the Catholic side.
 The USC were alleged to have driven through Catholic enclaves firing indiscriminately.
-Twenty people were killed or fatally wounded (including twelve Catholics and six Protestants) before a truce began at noon on 11 July 1921.
-Almost 200 houses were badly damaged or destroyed, most of them Catholic homes.
+Twenty eight people were killed or fatally wounded (including twelve Catholics and six Protestants) from the beginning of the truce (which began at noon on 11 July 1921) and into the following week.
+Almost 200 houses were badly damaged or destroyed, most of them being Catholic homes.

-A strict curfew was enforced in Belfast after the violence.
-As soon as the ceasefire began, the Commandant of the IRA's 2nd Northern Division, Eoin O'Duffy, was sent to Belfast to liaise with the authorities and try to maintain the truce.
-With the tacit consent of the RIC, he organized IRA patrols in Catholic neighbourhoods to restore order, and announced that IRA offensive actions would end.
+With the ceasefire a strict curfew was enforced in Belfast and the Commandant of the IRA's 2nd Northern Division, Eoin O'Duffy, was sent to Belfast to liaise with the authorities and to try to maintain the truce.
+With the tacit consent of the RIC, in order to restore order, O'Duffy organized IRA patrols in Catholic neighborhoods and announced that IRA offensive actions would end.
 Both Protestants and Catholics saw the truce as a victory for Republicans.
 Loyalists "were particularly appalled by the sight of policemen and soldiers meeting IRA officers on a semi-official basis".